 To begin, lie on your back with your feet hip width apart.
 Next, lift your hips up using your glutes until you have a straight line from your shoulders to knees.
 Keep your knees hip width apart: there may be a tendency for them to separate beyond your hips.
 You may want to put a pillow or block between your knees to maintain correct alignment.
 If you are having difficulty finding your glutes and feel your hamstrings or lower back doing the work, lift your toes and push into your heels.
 You may also have more success elevating your feet on a low step.

 In some cases, the pattern of using hamstrings or the lower back can be so ingrained that another exercise is needed to re-educate the glutes before the bridge exercise will be effective.

 All Fours Hip Extension

-Start on your hands and knees and extend one leg directly behind you until your leg is straight.
-Keep your toes on the floor.
+For this exercise, start on your hands and knees.
+Now, extend one leg directly behind you until your leg is straight.
+While doing this, keep your toes on the floor.
 You should feel your glutes extending the hip.
 The back stays relaxed and in a neutral position.
-You can drape your upper body over a chair or ottoman to further release the back and keep it from assisting in the exercise.
-Progress this exercise by adding a small lift of the leg after it has been extended.
+If you'd like, you can drape your upper body over a chair or ottoman to further release the back and keep it from assisting in the exercise.
+In order to progress this exercise, add a small lift of the leg after it has been extended.

 Combining Hip Extension and Abduction